-Then in January move them to a minimum temperature of 50 degrees, and give more water.
+Then in January move them to a minimum temperature of 50° degrees Fahrenheit, and give more water.
 As soon as all the live “eyes” can be located, trim the plants to shape and remove all dead wood.

 Next step – take them out of the pots, wash all the soil from the roots, and repot in the same size pot using fresh soil.